mtsoares/kubernetes-lab/Lab03/README.md

 On the Lab03 directory, edit the wordpress-service.yml file and change the appropriate information:
 * Service type should be ClusterIP.
 Ths will allow the service to be used by the ingress that will be created next.
 * Make sure the Pod Selector is configured with the same label that the wordpress pod is using.
-* You can check the Pod Selector by checking the applied yml file for the pod or using kubectl describe pod \<PODNAME\>
+* You can check the Pod Selector by checking the applied yml file for the pod or using: kubectl describe pod \<PODNAME\>.

 Apply the file and check if the service is up: